 - Or joining a yoga class

-- Improve your sleep routine.
-Taking naps and eating healthy helps you boost energy and libido.
+- Improve your sleep routine: Taking naps and eating healthy foods helps you boost energy and libido.

 Conclusion

-Incorporation of daily exercises can help in improving the symptoms of ED or impotence.
-However, consultation with a qualified doctor is essential before adding any new form of physical exercise to your routine, especially if you are dealing with pre-existing health conditions.
+Daily exercises can help improve the symptoms of ED or impotence.
+However, consulting a qualified doctor is essential before adding any new form of physical exercise to your routine, especially if you have pre-existing health conditions.

 FAQs